The mission of The Seattle Garden Club is to

-The Seattle Garden Club solicits and reviews requests for funding of projects from the community.
-Recent recipients include:
+The Seattle Garden Club encourages requests for funding of projects from the community.

 - Rainier Beach Urban Farm & Wetlands